 Strava Bike Activity

 I have never ran a marathon.
-In fact, I have never ran more than 18 miles during my training sessions so going the extra eight miles pounding pavement had me concerned… but I was determined to overcome the pain with a positive mindset and to have fun.
+I have never ran more than 18 miles during my training sessions so going the extra eight miles pounding pavement had me concerned… but I was determined to overcome the pain with a positive mindset and to have fun.

 I now have a new requirement for long distance races… the run has to be flat!
 I love hills on the bike, but hills on the run simply crush you (I know from couple of Reston triathlons I’ve done in the past).
 I felt really good at the beginning (a little too good with a sub 8 min/mi pace), and quickly started on my plan: